Cost of living support for our staff

 We are officially in a national cost of living emergency.
 The government has already intervened directly in the energy markets to fix costs for homes and businesses.
 But with the cost of everything going up and wages stagnating, we recognise we need to do more to help our staff.

-The Trust’s Communications Team has created an information pack to bring together relevant, useful and accessible information into one place for staff.
+The Trust’s Cost of Living information pack brings together relevant, useful and accessible information into one place for staff.
 It includes some support offers we provide directly, and some we’re recommending you take advantage of if you can.

 You can download the latest pack: